Academic Affairs and Academic Programs

 Interim Associate VP for Academic Affairs, Dean of Academic Programs: Elizabeth Adams

-Interim Associate Dean of Graduate and Undergraduate Studies: Luis Vega
+Associate Dean of Graduate and Undergraduate Studies: Denver Fowler

 Office: Education Building